Thank you for your interest in Cambridge Sensoriis.

 Safe Landing Zone detects obstacles to landing providing essential resilience to the landing operation.

-RadarAwareTM has the potential to play a vital role in counter-UAS operations as part of a drone intercept solution, detecting potential hostile targets in volatile frontline situations where parameters are continually changing.
+An ultralight, micro-radar specifically designed for air-to-air object detection and tracking has the potential to play a vital role in counter-UAS operations as part of a drone intercept solution, detecting potential hostile targets in volatile frontline situations where parameters are continually changing.

 Radars have been extensively used in missile seekers for these reasons but have been prohibitively expensive for use in attritable ‘interceptor’ deployments.